dominion-framework/docs/_src/quick-start/quick-start.md

 First two are default components. `cors` is adding proper CORS headers into APIs response.
 It is not needed, if your APIs won't  be used from a browser.
-And `logging` is writing logs into console, you should already saw it after opening http://localhost:7042/hello.
+And `logging` is writing logs into a console, you should already saw it after opening http://localhost:7042/hello.

-Then goes component that we created using "npx dominion create".
+Then goes component we created using "npx dominion create".
 And here it starts to be interesting.
 There are 3 files inside folder `./components/hello/` - `index.js`, `controller.js` and `factory.js`.
 Index is used for registering parts of a components